404labfr/nova-signature/README.md

 ## Usage

-In your nova resource make the field `Lab404\NovaSignature\NovaSignature`:
+In your nova resource make the field `Lab404\NovaSignature\NovaSignature`.
+This field fits perfectly with a `TEXT` column and can be used both for resources and actions.

 ```php
 public function fields()